Morris, defense lead No. 21 NC State past No. 20 Wake Forest

 HOME STREAK

 N.C.
-State has won 16 straight home games to tie the program record set from 1972-75 under Lou Holtz.
+State won its 16th-straight home game, tying the program record set from 1972-75 under Lou Holtz.

 UP NEXT